HIP SURGERY APPROACHES

 Intraoperative visualization | Exposure technique allows direct, full visualization of hip cup and femur.
 No intraoperative x-rays needed.
 Used predominantly by orthopedic surgeons as it is the simplest approach and provides the greatest patient safety. | Technically challenging.
 Impaired visualization due to working between muscle planes.
 Special surgical table utilized for manipulation of the leg during surgery.
 Intraoperative x-rays often needed for implant positioning. |

 Risk of dislocation & hip precautions | Risk is incredibly low (<1%).
-Hip precautions are usually not needed | Low risk.
+Hip precautions are usually not needed.
+Combination of movements to avoid are deep flexion WITH internal rotation of the hip | Low risk.
 Dislocations are usually anterior and can occur with external rotation of the leg during any activity.
 Hip precautions usually not needed. |

 Good candidate | Majority of patients. | Patients who do not have significant hip deformities, flexion contractures or are not significantly overweight. |

-Length of surgery | 60–90 minutes | 2–3 hours |
+Length of surgery | 60 minutes | 2 hours |

-Hospital stay | 2–3 days | Same |
+Hospital stay | 0-2 days | Same |

-Use of medical equipment | Frame or crutch, depending on upper body strength and recovery time, weaning off as strength returns. | Same |
+Use of medical equipment | Crutches for a week or two, depending on upper body strength and recovery time, weaning off as strength returns. | Same |

-Use of physical therapy | Generally for 6 weeks | Same |
+Physiotherapy | Generally for 6 weeks | Same |

-Return to sedentary work | 2 weeks | 1–2 weeks |
+Return to sedentary work | Within 2 weeks | 1–2 weeks |

 Return to physical work | 3 months | 1–3 months |